ppwwyyxx/SoPaper/README.md

 ./paper-downloader.py -t "Distinctive image features from scale-invariant keypoints" -d /tmp
 ```

-To deploy the server, you'll need:
+Command line tool is sufficient to use.
+If you'd like to deploy the server, you'll need:
 * Python2 with virtualenv.
 Python headers are needed (python-dev on debian/ubuntu).
 * ghostscript
 * libcurl (libcurl4-{openssl,nss,gnutls}-dev on debian/ubuntu)